Venice for Visitors logo

 Hotels for cruise passengers

-Hotel Santa Chiara - Piazzale RomaWhen arriving or departing on a cruise ship, your best bet is a hotel near the Venice Cruise Terminal unless your cruise line is handling luggage transfers.
+Hotel Santa Chiara - Piazzale RomaWhen arriving or departing on a cruise ship, your best bet is a hotel near the Venice Cruise Terminals unless your cruise line is handling luggage transfers.
 (For more advice on cruising from Venice--including getting to or from your ship--see our Venice for Cruisers index.)

 Staying in Mestre, on the mainland

 Finally, you can save quite a bit of money by staying on the Venetian mainland.
 Mestre, Venice's modern suburb, is especially convenient if you have a car and don't want to pay Venice's high parking rates.
+For hotel recommendations, see our Mestre (Mainland) Hotels page.

-Still, we recommend booking a room in Venice's historic center if you can.
+• Note: We recommend booking a room in Venice's historic center if you can.
 During high season and on weekends, the tourist population shrinks dramatically after the daytrippers have gone home.
 This makes late evening and early morning the best times to enjoy Venice without the crowds.

 When to book